adlnet/xAPI-Spec/xAPI.md

 and agents.
 The details of each API are found in the following sections, and the information in this section applies to all three APIs.

+###New Agents and Activities
+An Activity Provider MAY send documents to any of the document APIs for activities and agents that the LRS does not have prior knowledge of.
+The LRS MUST NOT reject documents on the basis of not having an existing definition of the activity and/or agent.

 ###POST to store application/json arrays of variables
 <table>
 	<tr>